Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Experiments

 \subsection{Experimental Settings}

-In order to evaluate the effectiveness of our proposed method, we conduct experiments on three citation networks widely-used for assessment of attributed graph analysis.
-For convenience, these datasets are summarized in Table~1.
-Moreover, three standard evaluation metrics: Accuracy (ACC), Normalized Mutual Information (NMI) and Adjusted Rand Index (ARI) are used to evaluated the performance.
-In all cases, the values of these metrics are range between 0 and 1, where higher values correspond to better clustering performance.
+\paragraph{Datasets} In order to evaluate the effectiveness of our proposed method, we conduct experiments on five citation networks widely-used to assess the attributed graph analysis.
+These datasets are summarized in Table~\uppercase\expandafter{\romannumeral1}.

-The ratio of selected nodes of NCPool is set to 0.6, and the hyperparameter $\lambda$ is set to 10.
-The implementation details such as network architecture and implementation environment are reported in the supplementary material.
+\paragraph{Evaluation Metrics} Three standard evaluation metrics: Accuracy (ACC), Normalized Mutual Information (NMI) and Adjusted Rand Index (ARI) are used to evaluate the performance.
+In all cases, the values of these metrics range between 0 and 1, where higher values correspond to better clustering performance.